Milena Warthon: 2019–2021: Beginnings

+2022–present: Pop Andino and Latinchola

 On 6 May 2022, Warthon released the single "Warmisitay", with a music video filmed in Yungay, Ancash.
 The song's title comes from a fusion of Quechua and Spanish and roughly translates to "(my) little young woman".
 She wrote the song as an homage to her grandmother.
 In February 2023, Warthon won the "gaviota de plata" ("silver seagull") at the Viña del Mar International Song Festival for her performance of "Warmisitay" in the folk competition.

 In 2023, Warthon released her debut album, Pop Andino.
 To celebrate the album's release, she organized a premiere with a red carpet attended by local celebrities and influencers.
 The album consists of 15 songs in which Warthon narrates her childhood, dreams, fears, and family roots.
 It features her grandmother, Teresita, as a narrator.
 The album includes collaborations with artists Eva Ayllón, Renata Flores, Amanda Portales, and the Bolivian group Chila Jatun.

+In May 2024, Warthon and Peruvian DJ Kayfex released the song "Amarre", with a music video filmed on Taquile Island.

+In May 2025, Warthon released the single "Latinchola", which she described as a "declaration of pride and resistance".
+In July 2025, at the Lima International Book Fair, Warthon announced the publication of her first children's book, Latinchola.
+At the book fair, she also debuted the song "Wayta"; the song's title means "flower" in Quechua.
+In August 2025, Warthon presented the Milena Warthon Sinfónico concert at the Gran Teatro Nacional.
+At the concert, she also performed alongside special guests including Peruvian group Los Mirlos and Chilean singer Américo.
+On October 24, 2025, Warthon released her second album, titled Latinchola.

 Musical style

 Warthon's music is in the pop andino genre, a fusion of pop and Andean music.
 She coined the term.
 She has described her fusion music project as experimental in its early stages; she tried incorporating different genres into her music, including rock, reggae, reggaeton, criolla, and pop.

 Among her influences, she has cited North American pop, Spanish-language pop, cumbia, Peruvian music, and Andean music.
 She has cited Soledad Pastorutti as an influence in her fusion style, and said that she admires the work of Andean composer Pelo d'Ambrosio.